 Faculty Handbook Proviso on Class Absences During COVID-19

-As classes begin for Fall 2020, not only will faculty members be faced with addressing typical pre-COVID-19 class absences, they will also most certainly face special challenges in addressing absences related to COVID-19.
-The absences associated with COVID-19 will likely range from exposure-related quarantine to infection-related physical illness to stress-produced mental health issues to health-related disability accommodations.
+During the fall semester, not only will faculty members be faced with addressing typical pre-COVID-19 class absences, they will also most certainly face special challenges in addressing absences related to COVID-19.
+The absences associated with COVID-19 likely range from exposure-related quarantine to infection-related physical illness to stress-produced mental health issues to health-related disability accommodations.
 While fully recognizing that departments and individual faculty members have responsibility for class attendance policy*, Academic Council has approved the following proviso to Elon’s Faculty Handbook policy on class absences (X34H) and strongly recommends that the following guidelines and information be used as departmental policies and faculty syllabi are updated.

 *Stipulated by Elon’s Faculty Handbook (X34H) and supported in the Report of the Task Force on Fall Semester 2020.